BrushXue/nanoParticleFoam/README.md

 # thermophoresisFoam

-Solve mass transport of nanoparticles in a continuous model.
+Solve mass transport of nanoparticles in a continuous model with temperature field.

 ## Installation